sophiekoonin/localghost/content/posts/2021-04-04-virtual-piano/index.md

 ### Building the piano UI
-Now that we have the frequencies, the scales and the octaves, we need something to interact with and actually play the notes.
+Now that I had the frequencies, the scales and the octaves, I needed something to interact with and actually play the notes.

 I didn't really want to build a complete piano UI from scratch, so I ended up porting [`pianosvg`](https://github.com/spacejack/pianosvg) into React.
-Each key is an SVG path, but also a separate React component with its own props.
-This way, we can pass in whether or not it's currently being played, and what happens when we click it.
+Each key is an SVG path rendered by a separate React component with its own props.
+This way, I can pass in whether or not it's currently being played, and what happens when you click it.

-The `pianosvg` code takes care of calculating the positions of the keys.
-We render two rows of keys, one white, one black.
+The `pianosvg` code takes care of calculating the positions of the keys, and my `Piano` component renders two rows of keys - one white, one black.

 I won't go into the details of rendering the piano itself, but you can see the code on [GitHub](https://github.com/sophiekoonin/musicaltheory/blob/master/components/Player/Piano/index.tsx).